hunzee8/AutoFill-QEC-Form-Filler/README.md

 - The extension will automatically complete the form and submit it.

 ---
-### Troubleshooting
-Error: "Could not load manifest"
-Ensure that all required files (manifest.json, popup.html, popup.js, etc.) are in the root directory of the cloned repository.

-Error: "icon16.png not found"
-If the icons are missing, download or create placeholder icons with the following sizes:

-icon16.png: 16x16 pixels
-icon48.png: 48x48 pixels
-icon128.png: 128x128 pixels

-Place them in the root directory.

----
 ### Contributing
 Contributions are welcome!
 Feel free to submit a pull request or open an issue for any improvements or bugs.